1Sara19/Pantrix/README.md

 ---
 ## Current Limitations
 * AI recipe generation and ingredient suggestions are working and can generate recipes based on user input.
 Generated recipes can also be saved in the database.
 However, the external AI/API service currently has a limited remaining credit balance, so only a small number of new recipes can still be generated beyond the recipes already stored in the database.
+The database currently includes stored recipes for ingredients such as tomato, with fewer available results for some ingredients such as chili pepper.
 ---
 ## Additional Notes